 Grow big pecs with compound exercises

 The bench press is one of the most essential exercises to grow the pecs.
-Admittedly, you will need a barbell and some bumper plates to perform it in your home gym but if you can't be bothered to store them in your living room, you can always visit a gym or do it there or use dumbbells instead of those at home.
+Admittedly, you will need a barbell and some bumper plates to perform it in your home gym, but if you can't be bothered to store them in your living room, you can always visit a gym or do it there or use dumbbells instead of those at home.

-Push-ups are a low-cost alternative to bench press and according to science, it builds pecs just as well as the bench press.
+Push-ups are a low-cost alternative to the bench press, and according to science, it builds pecs just as well as the bench press.
 Again, you would like to make sure you don't just do the basics version and include different push-up varieties in your workouts (here are a few push-up variations).

 This feature is part of T3's Get Fit 2022 (opens in new tab) campaign.
 We’ll be bringing you a wealth of guides, features, deals and news to help you get healthy, fit and ready for anything the new year can throw at you.
 Whether you’re a newcomer to fitness or someone with a passion for it, we’ll bring you all the best workouts, diet advice and gear to set you on the right track.